hchiam/cognateLanguage/README.md

 ##Use:

 I personally use Terminal (a.k.a. command-line) to run the .py files.
+(I enter "pyt" and press tab for autocomplete, then I type first letters of "<filename.extension>" and tab for autocomplete, for example:  `python cognateLanguage_Translate.py`.)

 1. Add/Edit data in `data.txt`.